North Korea, China in ice dance to the music of diplomacy

 The moment symbolised the markedly improved relations between Beijing and nuclear-armed Pyongyang amid a flurry of diplomacy on and around the peninsula.

-The four skaters - Ryom Tae Ok and Kim Ju Sik of the North, who qualified for last year's Winter Olympics in the South, and Sui Wenjing and Han Cong, who took the ice dance silver in Pyeongchang - were the star attractions of the pageant.
+The four skaters - Ryom Tae Ok and Kim Ju Sik of the North, who qualified for last year's Winter Olympics in the South, and Sui Wenjing and Han Cong, who took the pairs silver in Pyeongchang - were the star attractions of the pageant.

 With portraits of Kim - father and predecessor of current leader Kim Jong Un - and his own father Kim Il Sung looking down on the arena, they smiled and waved together to the crowd at the end of the closing sequence.